-Selling, general and administrative expenses were higher in the three months ended March 31, 2008, as compared to the same period in 2007, primarily due to growth in headcount and related expenses, spending in preparation for the launch of Luvox CR, and higher expenses to support our sales force.
-Legal fees were lower in the three months ended March 31, 2008, as compared to the same period in 2007, primarily as a result of the costs in 2007 related to a government investigation.
-We expect selling, general and administrative expenses for the remainder of 2008 to be higher as compared to 2007.
+Selling, general and administrative expenses were higher in the three and six months ended June 30, 2008, as compared to the same periods in 2007, primarily due to growth in headcount and related expenses, in particular related to the expansion of our sales force, marketing expenditures related to the launch of Luvox CR, and higher expenses to support our sales force.
+Legal fees were lower in the three and six months ended June 30, 2008, as compared to the same periods in 2007, primarily as a result of the costs in 2007 related to a government investigation.
+We expect selling, general and administrative expenses for the year ending December 31, 2008 to be higher than in the year ended December 31, 2007.